Freecs11/Collectible-Card-Game/README.md

 ## To go beyond

-> Implement at least one feature.

 - Improve the frontend, by adding a way to manage collection, like a binder.
 - Improve the contract, to be able to manage a multichain codebase, with a bridge between chains.
 - Add a game engine for the cards, like fighting with your Pokémon and some energy cards.
-- Implement a marketplace to exchange cards between users.
+- Implement a marketplace to exchange cards between users. ( done )
 - Implement a tournament game some promos cards for winners.